Ivan951236/PeggleRoguelikeGUI/README.md

 Select the "android" folder from the project's root

 Run Project (or build APK, then install on android device/virtual android device)

-# Ask Questions

-## Telegram

-You may ask any questions about the project and/or Ivan's lastest repository updates over telegram by sending a message to @Ivanyanulev on Telegram